bablobko/WebCrawler/README.md

     Crawling Completed

-5. To get more information about the domain under investigation, please hit curl http://localhost:9879/url/desc
+5. To get more information about the domain under investigation, after crawling is completed,  please hit curl http://localhost:9879/url/desc